RepoWise Icon

 Key Research Contributions

-• Five-stage intent classification pipeline with 86.4% accuracy
+• LLM-based Few-Shot Chain of Thought (CoT) intent classification with 97.6% accuracy

 • Dual retrieval architecture combining semantic RAG and structured CSV data